aaronpk/spiderpig/README.md

 Spiderpig is a website crawler designed to archive your own sites as flat HTML files.
 It works great for Wordpress or other dynamic sites, collapsing the site into a folder of HTML files.

-It also fetches images, Javascript and CSS files that are linked from any HTML pages or even other CSS files.
-However any content loaded via Javascript won't be discovered by the script.

 ## Usage